UwU-Jogos/Hots-Unchained/README.md

 - Map banning for strategic depth
 - Copy tool for easy sharing of talents
 - Point suggestion system for tournaments
-- Seamless integration with Heroes of the Storm in-game chat

 ## How it works